bernardosecades/php-json/README.md

 ## Why?

-Mainly to handle errors json encode/decode and encapsulated options to encode easily.
+Mainly to handle errors json encode/decode and encapsulate options to encode easily.

 ## Usage